robert-lieck/pythontemplatepackage/README.md

 #### Tests

-Replace the `test_template.py` file with some real tests for you package (at least, you have to replace `PythonPackageTemplate` with your package name for things to work).
+Replace the `test_template.py` file with some real tests for you package (at least, you have to replace `PythonTemplatePackage` with your package name for things to work).

 In `tests.yml` (for `main` branch) and `test_dev.yml` (for `dev` branch) adapt the following:
 - `os: [ubuntu-latest, macos-latest, windows-latest]`: operating systems to test for
 - `python-version: ["3.9", "3.10"]`: Python versions to test for
-- `PythonPackageTemplate`: the name of your package chosen above
+- `PythonTemplatePackage`: the name of your package chosen above
 - `Upload coverage to Codecov`: you can delete this section if you do not want to use [codecov.io](https://about.codecov.io/) (remember to also remove the codecov badge above)
   - If you use codecov, you will have to enable the project in your account.
   - After the first report has been uploaded, you can get the correct coverage badge from there (incl. the token).